WAOW Artistry of the West

 Katherine Irish • New Mexico • waow

-When Katherine Irish returned to New Mexico, she made a conscious decision to contribute beauty to the world through art.
+Katherine Irish made a conscious decision to contribute beauty to the world through art when she returned to New Mexico.
 The infinite variety of color and abstract patterns found in New Mexico skies offer a limitless source of inspiration.
 Cloud composition and colors are ephemeral.
 However, what is constant is that the beginning and end of each day is marked by the rising and setting of the sun.
 The beauty found in the skies inspires us.
 Irish’s paintings are an effort to bring focused attention on our shared connection with the natural order.

 Natalie Campbell • California • waow